 • Reservoir engineering

 • Production engineering

 Please note: Each university team must include an academic mentor and teams may be formed representing more than one university.

-The 2016 dataset (provided by OMV) is ONLY accessible to the six best university teams and their academic mentors.
+The 2017 dataset (provided by TOTAL) is accessible to the ten best university teams and their academic mentors.

 The development plan should include:

 Eight teams will be selected and invited to the FIELD Challenge finals.
 The finals will be held at the 79th EAGE Conference & Exhibition (12 - 15 June 2017, Paris, France), where each team will present their FIELD development plan to an expert jury.
 EAGE will support all selected university teams with three travel grants per team to attend annual conference.

 Please note: a university team may contain 3 to 5 students, but only three students per team will receive financial support towards their travel and attendance at the 79th EAGE Conference & Exhibition in Paris, France.
 The funding for any additional team members come from the university, a member's own expense, or a local sponsor.

 FIELD Challenge 2017 trophee